arina-network/arina-knowledge-guide/articles/quality-engineering-is-the-future.md

 As a result, the role of the tester evolves into something closer to a quality-focused engineer.

-## Why the Industry is moving in this Direction
+## Why the Industry is moving in this direction

 Several industry trends are accelerating the transition toward Quality Engineering.